 The roots of our farms

-When our grandfather Syoum passed away, our grandmother shared her dream for their 2-hectare coffee farm with us: “Please, keep our farm as a home for all our neighbors.
+When our grandfather Syoum passed away, our grandmother shared her dream for their 2-hectare coffee farm with us: “Please, keep our farm as an open home for all our neighbors.
 A place where all community members can feel safe, learn and work together to grow a beautiful future through coffee.”

 Explore our journey

-Our Sidama farm is located around the village of Taferi Kela, a remote and isolated community in the woreda D’ara, far to the south of Sidama— the opposite side of the region from the more famous woreda Bensa.
-Although it is less well known, Taferi Kela has all of the same conditions necessary to produce exceptional coffee: high altitude, ideal climate, rich fertile soil, healthy plant life, and most importantly, strong community.
+Although Taferi Kela is facing several economic and social challenges, this coffee district has all of the conditions necessary to produce exceptional coffee: high altitude, ideal climate, rich fertile soil, healthy plant life, and most importantly, strong community.

 Read more about Taferi Kela farm